 23 May How Long Do I Have to File A Wrongful Death Claim in Oklahoma?

-Filing A Wrongful Death Claim in Oklahoma
+Filing A Wrongful Death Case in Oklahoma

-If you have lost a loved one due to someone else’s negligence, you may be wondering how long you have to file a wrongful death claim in Oklahoma.
+If you have lost a loved one due to someone else’s negligence, you may be wondering how long you have to file a wrongful death case in Oklahoma.
 The answer to this question depends on several factors, including the cause of death and the relationship between the deceased and the defendant.

 So, how long do I have to file a wrongful death claim in Oklahoma?
-In general, Oklahoma law requires that a wrongful death claim be filed within two years of the date of death.
+In general, Oklahoma law requires that a wrongful death case be filed within two years of the date of death.
 However, there are some exceptions to this general rule.
 For example, if the death was caused by medical malpractice, the claim must be filed within two years of the date of the injury that led to the death.

 In addition, if the defendant is a government entity, the claim must be filed within six months of the date of death.
 Finally, if a defective product caused the death, the claim must be filed within two years of the date when the defect was discovered or should have been discovered.